-Homework: One of the main goals of this course, in my opinion, is to teach you how to read mathematical texts, and how to formulate clear mathematical arguments yourself.
+Homework: One of the main goals of this course, in my eyes, is to teach you how to read mathematical texts, and how to formulate clear mathematical arguments yourself.
 Since this is best done without time pressure, homework provides the ideal medium to practice your proof-writing skills.

-There will be 9 problem sets over the course of the quarter.
-Problems range in difficulty from routine to more challenging.
-Completed solutions are to be handed in at the beginning of class on Friday (starting Week 2), and a sample of the problems will be graded and returned to you in the following week.
+There will be 9 problem sets assigned over the course of the quarter.
+The problems will range in difficulty from routine to more challenging.
+Completed solutions are to be handed in at the beginning of class on Friday's lecture, beginning on October 4.